 Finally, the complaint is calling for “the dissolution of Google into separate and distinct companies, and the dissolution of Apple into separate and distinct businesses in line to the precedent set by the dissolution of the Standard Oil company into Exxon, Mobile, Conoco, Amoco, Sohio, Chevron and many others.”

-For 2020 The New York Times stated the fact that Apple receives between $8 and $12 billion annually in exchange to make Google the primary search engine on its iOS devices.
+In 2018, a research firm Goldman Sachs reported that Google paid $9 billion to Apple to secure its position as Apple’s default search engine.
+In 2020 The New York Times stated that Apple received between $8 and $12 billion annually in exchange to make Google Chrome the primary search engine on its iOS devices.
 It is now estimated that Google’s payment to Apple could be to the tune of $20 billion in 2022.

 It is believed to be the single largest amount Google ever makes to any company.
 Interestingly, the amount received from Google accounts for as much as a fifth of Apple’s annual earnings.
 It has also attracted criticism previously, particularly by authorities like the US Justice Department, which declares that the arrangement could be a sign of illegal practices employed to safeguard Google’s monopoly and limit competition.